Peter-CYF/ads1/week-1/README.md

 How does this work?

-If we are trying to find if a character exists in some text, and there isn't any text, then it's obvious that it's not there.

-If we are trying to find if a character exists in some text, and it's the first letter of that text, then obviously it is there.

-If we are trying to find if a character exists in some text, and it's not the first letter of that text, then the first letter is no good to us, we should throw it away and look at the rest of the text.

-We are building up from simpler solutions.
-If we have five letters to examine, and the first letter isn't the one we want, we return the result for the remaining four letters.
-If the first of the four letters isn't the letter we want, we return the result for three letters, and so on down until we have no letters left and it's obvious we haven't found it.
+If we have five characters to examine, and the first character isn't the one we want, we return the result for the remaining four characters.
+If the first of the four characters isn't the character we want, we return the result for three characters, and so on down until we have no characters left and it's obvious we haven't found it.

+At each stage we either have the answer, or we're solving a smaller and easier problem than the one we started with.
+The easiest problem of all is answering whether the thing we're looking for is in an empty string - clearly it isn't.

+In the next lesson we'll start looking at how we can use this technique to divide problems up in much more powerful ways.

 #### Note